nyudlts/aspace-finding-aid-Export/README.md

 * If the `validate` option is set when the running the application any finding aids that fail validation will be written to a subdirectory named `invalid`.
 * A log file will be created named `aspace-export.log` which will be created in the root of output directory as defined in the --export-location option.
 * A Report with statistics will be created named `aspace-export-report.txt` will be created in the root of output directory as defined in the --export-location option.
-* Validation of MARC21 records is currently failing, do not use the --marc flag in conjunction with the --validate flage

 **example output structure**<br>
 /path/top/eexport-location/aspace-exports-[timestamp]<br>